Origins of the Temperley-Lieb algebra: early history: Skew shapes and -avoiding permutations

 and its corresponding labeled skew shape $(\lambda \setminus \mu, \omega)$ is displayed in the figure on the right above.
 Here we have taken $\lambda = (4^2,1^3)$ and $\mu = (2,1^3)$ in the standard exponential notation for partitions.
 (Whenever we display skew shapes $\lambda \setminus \mu$, we will shade the boxes in $\mu$, as we did above.) \end{example}

-\begin{rmk} The alert reader will have noticed that the segments that get discarded in Algorithm~\ref{a:skew} always correspond to vertical edges (edges pairing $i$ and $i'$) in the $n$-diagram $d$, which are labeled by $S$ and $N$ respectively in the sequence $\xi(d)$.
+\begin{rmk} The alert reader will have noticed that the segments that get discarded (the ones which are traversed twice) in Algorithm~\ref{a:skew} always correspond to vertical edges (edges pairing $i$ and $i'$) in the $n$-diagram $d$, which are labeled by $S$ and $N$ respectively in the sequence $\xi(d)$.
 The algorithm can be reformulated by using $W$ and $E$ labels instead; this leads to an equivalent theory.
-In fact, one can randomly label some of the vertical edges by $S$ and $N$ and the rest by $W$ and $E$ without sacrificing anything.
+In fact, one can randomly label some of those twice-traversed vertical edges by $S$ and $N$ and the rest by $W$ and $E$ without sacrificing anything.
 For instance, the diagram $d$ in Example~\ref{ex:polygonal} has the following associated polygonal paths

-depending on the four possible choices of labeling of its two vertical edges; these choices give different labeled skew shapes
+depending on the four possible choices of labeling of its two twice-traversed vertical edges; these choices give different labeled skew shapes

 as shown above.
-Such ambiguities are addressed by Definition \ref{d:BJS} below (and explain the need for including it). \end{rmk}
+Such ambiguities are addressed by Definition \ref{d:BJS} below (and explain the need for including it).
+Notice that all four of the labeled skew shapes have the same row reading sequence $(2,1,4,3,2,8)$ and the same column reading sequence $(8,4,2,3,1,2)$.
+Here, by \emph{row reading sequence} we mean the sequence of labels read in order across the rows from first to last; similarly, the \emph{column reading sequence} is defined by the labels read in order down the columns taken from left to right. \end{rmk}